-Miami-Dade County is currently ranked as the seventh largest county in the United States.
-With approximately 2500 sworn officers, and 1100 civilian staff, MDPD is the largest police agency in the southeastern United States, and one of the largest overall in the nation.
-MDPD provides basic police services throughout the unincorporated area the County, Miami Lakes, Palmetto Bay and Cutler Bay.
-Their specialized patrol team include the airport, seaport, marine, motorcycle, bomb disposal, and SWAT.
-In addition, their crime investigators work with other law enforcement agencies, from local cities to the Department of Homeland Security.
+Miami-Dade County (County) is currently ranked as the seventh largest county in the United States.
+With approximately 3,000 sworn officers, and 1,500 civilian staff, MDPD is the largest police agency in the southeastern United States and one of the largest overall in the nation with a total population of 2.7 million, providing direct services to over one million citizens.
+MDPD provides basic police services throughout the unincorporated areas of the County, as well as in Miami Lakes, Palmetto Bay and Cutler Bay.
+Specialized patrol teams include the airport, seaport, marine, motorcycle, bomb disposal, and Special Weapons and Tactics (SWAT).
+In addition, crime investigators work with other law enforcement agencies, from local cities to the Department of Homeland Security. -Currently, MDPD generates approximately 490,000 police cases each year.